diogocarleto/jsontools/README.md

 ## Try It Yourself

 Ready to start using these powerful JSON tools?
-Go to the [JSON Tools Playground](https://jsontools.carleto.io) to experiment with:
+Visit [https://jsontools.deckend.io](https://jsontools.deckend.io) to try out:

 - **DataSculptor**: Try different filter and projection combinations on your JSON data
-- **JSON Formatter**: Format, validate, and work with your JSON data in a clean interface
+- **JSON Formatter**: Format and validate your JSON data
-- **JSON Converter**: Convert JSON data to XML and YAML formats with a simple interface
+- **JSON Converter**: Convert between JSON, XML, YAML, and CSV formats
+- **JSON Rewriter**: Modify specific fields in your JSON using dot notation paths

+Each tool features a clean, intuitive interface and real-time preview of your changes.

 ## Contribute & Support